Commonly Used Medicine During Pediatric Stem Cell Transplants

 Antivirals

-These medications are used to prevent or treat viral infections (such as chicken pox and shingles).
+These medicines are used to prevent or treat viral infections (such as chicken pox and shingles).
 Other viral infections sometimes seen during transplant include cytomegalovirus (CMV), human herpes virus (HHV6), adenovirus, and BK virus.
 Examples include:

 • acyclovir (Zovirax®)